Kanishkumar-K/Calibraint/Milestone1/README.md

 ---
 # 4. HOSTING
 Hosting refers to the service that allows individuals and organizations to make their website accessible via the World Wide Web.
 It involves storing website files and data on a server connected to the internet, ensuring that visitors can access the site at any time.

 ### Hosting Types

 1. **Shared Hosting**:
-   - Multiple websites share the same server resources (CPU, RAM, disk space).
+   - Multiple websites **share the same server resources** (CPU, RAM, disk space).
    - Cost-effective option suitable for beginners and small websites.

 2. **Virtual Private Server (VPS) Hosting**:
-   - Virtual server created by partitioning a physical server, providing dedicated resources.
+   - **Virtual servers created by partitioning a single physical server**, providing dedicated resources.
    - Offers more control and scalability compared to shared hosting.

 3. **Cloud Hosting**:
    - Uses a network of virtual servers to deliver scalable and flexible hosting resources.
-   - High reliability and performance with pay-as-you-go pricing model.
+   - High reliability and performance with **pay-as-you-go pricing model and on demand delivery of IT resources**.

 4. **Dedicated Hosting**:
-   - Entire physical server dedicated to a single customer, providing full control over resources.
+   - **Entire physical server dedicated to a single customer**, providing full control over resources.
    - Ideal for websites requiring high performance, security, and customization.

 ---